hajkmap/NodeHoster/README.md

 When the application is deployed to IIS, it will make sure that a proper version of Node is installed on the server, it will then start the NodeJS application and proxy all requests there.

-The application listens to changes to the `.env` file in the `node_directory` (the directory set in `appSettings.json` that should contain the NodeJs -application), and will restart the NodeJS-application on changes to that file.
+The application listens to changes to the `.env` file in the `node_directory` (the directory set in `appSettings.json` that should contain the NodeJs application), and will restart the NodeJS application on changes to that file.

 ## Deploying the application